How To Fund Your Child’s Tertiary Education In The UK

 To prepare for that, parents have to start planning as early as possible.

-To start educating yourself and your child early about studying in the UK, check out the full list of seminars at the British Council’s Education UK Exhibition on November 5-6, 2016 at KL Convention Centre.
-Admission is FREE.
+To start educating yourself and your child early about studying in the UK, check out the full list of seminars at the British Council’s Study UK Exhibition.